plblum/jivs/docs/Jivs_API.md

 let services = createJivsServices('en-US'); // see "Installing Jivs"
 let rules = new PersonModelRules(services);
 let config = rules.configure();
-let vm = new ValueHostsManager(config);   // 'vm' will be used to handle validation
+let vhm = new ValueHostsManager(config);   // 'vhm' will be used to handle validation
 ```

 ## Rules